 Blueprint and Craftsy are just different names for the same platform.
 However, there is a difference between Craftsy and Bluprint.
 Craftsy was only about crafting, while Bluprint offered classes related to lifestyle, such as fitness.

 People who haven’t used Craftsy before Bluprint might be confused, especially now when Craftsy has returned.
-While Craftsy and Bluprint were the same platform, the owners changed and the content and pricing system.
+While Craftsy and Bluprint were the same platform, the owners changed both the content and pricing system.
 We discussed the most recent version in our Craftsy review.